Quick Summary

 Table of Contents

 Pulses are often called the “powerhouse of nutrition,” making them an integral part of diets worldwide.
-These tiny seeds from the legume family are loved for their high protein and fibre content.
+These tiny seeds from the legume family are loved for their high protein and fiber content.
 Pulses are affordable, versatile, and easy to cook.
 They are staples of different cuisines, from Indian dal to Mediterranean hummus.

-Beyond their culinary appeal, pulses promote sustainable farming by enriching soil health.
-Even if you are looking to eat healthier or explore global cuisines, pulses are a fantastic choice.
-This blog covers a detailed list of pulses, their names, health benefits, and everyday uses.
+Beyond nutrition, pulses support sustainable agriculture by enriching soil health.
+Whether you’re aiming for a healthier diet or exploring world flavors, pulses are a smart, eco-friendly choice.This blog covers a detailed list of pulses, their names, health benefits, and everyday uses.
 Let’s dive in!

 Pulses are seeds of leguminous plants.
 They include chickpeas, lentils, kidney beans, and black gram.
 What makes pulses unique is their low-fat, high-nutrient profile.
 Not all legumes are pulses, though.
 For example, soybeans and peanuts are legumes but not pulses because they contain more fat.
-Pulses are low in fat but high in protein, fibre, and essential nutrients.
+Pulses are low in fat but high in protein, fiber, and essential nutrients.

 Pulses are exceptional nutritionally.
 They are rich in iron, potassium, folate, and B vitamins.
 The best thing about pulses is that they are a good source of protein.
 They have 20-25% protein by weight, which is more than the protein content of wheat and rice altogether.
+Pulses are edible seeds from leguminous plants and form a vital part of global diets, especially in vegetarian and plant-based cuisines.
+They include beans, lentils, peas, and chickpeas, and are known for their high protein, fiber, and micronutrient content.

 Pulses are also low in calories yet filling, so many dieticians suggest them as an excellent option for weight control.
 Their low glycemic index also makes them ideal for blood sugar management.
 Pulses are eco-friendly, too.
 They fix nitrogen in the soil and reduce the need for synthetic fertilisers.
 Thus, various farmers grow them for sustainable farming practices and to conserve resources.